beancount/smart_importer/README.rst

-This section explains in detail the relevant concepts and artifacts needed for creating smart beancount importer.
+This section explains in detail the relevant concepts and artifacts needed for enhancing beancount importers with machine learning using `smart_importer` decorators.